CCTB: application and eligibility

 - Your child is living with you for a temporary period of time, for example over the summer holidays.

 - Your current adjusted family net income is too high.
-We recalculate your entitlement every July based on your adjusted family net income for the previous year.
+The CRA recalculate your entitlement every July based on your adjusted family net income for the previous year.

 A temporary change in care must be for more than 14 days and has to include the first day of any month and the last day of the previous month.

 A temporary shared custody situation must be for a period of at least two consecutive months and the child lives with each individual on a more or less equal basis.

 - your child is born